Black Heart (Stooshe song): Background

 The accompanying music video, directed by Matt Stawski, was released on 29 April 2012.
 Prior to the full release, Stooshe debuted an unconventional "preview video" of the visual.
 Stooshe shot the video for "Black Heart" in Los Angeles using cameras "from back in the day."
 Each day of filming was done in twenty-hour shifts and the group drank "energy shots" to help them focus, but Anderson told Copsey and Wotton from Digital Spy that she and the other band members "were all looking at each and cracking up" by the end of the shoot.
 The group told Ponciano Junior from MOBO that the video to "Black Heart" is "completely different" to the one accompanying their previous single "Love Me".

 The setting has a mixture of themes which are similar to those featured in the musicals Dreamgirls, Hairspray, and by girl group The Supremes.
 The trio sport big hair styles and the same long dresses which are individually coloured.
 They stand on podiums singing into "old school" microphones.
 Stooshe also revealed that the visual required "a lot of acting" on their part.
 A writer for soLondon commented that the video also features large cameras and old fashioned hair-dryers.
 They added "the video reeks of nostalgia for a time when The Supremes ruled the roost."

 Synopsis

+In the video for "Black Heart", the group perform their song on a staged area for a television recording, before they paint the hearts hanging on the set black.
+The performance is intercut with a storyline where member Buggs has a love interest in the presenter.
+She then realises, after many signs, that he is cheating on her with a production assistant.
+The music video ends with an outfit change, reminiscent of funeral clothes, alongside the now-painted black hearts, and Anderson and Rumbold consoling Buggs.